 - Get emotional support for yourself and other family members,

 and treatment visits.

 - Your child may be very tired.
-He or
+They'll

-she will need to balance rest and activity.
-Encourage your child to get some
+need to balance rest and activity.
+Encourage your child to get some exercise.
+This

 Your child may need to: